emmanechamkin/CAPP-Win18-Project/Read_me/README.txt

 Reads University of Richmond HOLC boundaries shapfile into postgres and performs analysis to create redline_poly table of boundary buffer polygons in postgres database

-6) norm_med.py
+6) norm_median.py

 Calculates normalized median column for census year tables

 7) census_weighted_avg.py

-Performs analysis to identify overlap between boundary buffers and census units that meet or exceed defined thresholds, calculate weighted averages of census statistics for each boundary buffer, and perform final data cleaning.
+Performs analysis to identify overlap between boundary buffers and census units that meet or exceed defined thresholds, calculate weighted averages of census statistics for each boundary buffer.

 8) data_cleaning_weighted_avg.py

-Performs final data cleaning and produces the census_all_final.geojson file that is read into Django
+Performs final data cleaning and produces the census_weighted_avg.geojson file that is read into Django

 We have also included a folder on the flash drive called "database tables" that represents an export of all of the processed tables (census_[year] for each year, redline_poly, and census_weighted_avg_all) in our database.